-- 1. Upon notification from ISBE will begin completing a needs assessment/equity audit. - 2.
-At the conclusion of the needs assessment/equity audit, the school shall submit the data gleaned from the needs assessment/equity audit along with the identification of vendors who could support the school with its identified needs or equity gaps to ISBE. - 3.
-ISBE will ensure that the identified vendor40 has the capacity to assist the school.41 - 4.
+- 2. At the conclusion of the needs assessment/equity audit, the school shall submit the data gleaned from the needs assessment/equity audit along with the identification of vendors who could support the school with its identified needs or equity gaps to ISBE. - 3.
+ISBE will ensure that the identified vendor45 has the capacity to assist the school.46 - 4.
 The school and vendor will develop a work plan that includes targets and dates and submit to ISBE for approval.

 95% of TI funds identified for school improvement must flow to the districts.
-The supports identified through the needs assessment and equity audit as well as the cost proposal submitted as part of the pre-approval process will
+The supports identified through the needs assessment and equity audit as well as the cost proposal submitted as part of the pre-approval process will allow ISBE to grant the appropriate amount of funding to each school or district.47 ISBE will monitor progress through the submission of quarterly reports that provide data on progress in achieving identified targets as well as utilizing field-based staff who can, if necessary, provide technical assistance and monitor for compliance.
+Schools that are not making reasonable progress will work directly with ISBE to determine additional interventions.48